 Restaurant Recommendations

-You don’t need to leave the village of Watkins Glen to find fantastic places to eat.
-If you’re visiting in summer we recommend making a reservation because they fill up fast.
+You don’t need to leave the village of Watkins Glen to find fantastic places to eat after finishing in the gorge.
+If you’re visiting in summer we recommend making a reservation because restaurants fill up fast.
 Even in fall you should play it safe by arriving early to dinner or booking a table in advance.

-Here are some of the top rated eateries within half a mile of the main entrance:
+Here are our favorite eateries within half a mile of the main entrance:

 Where To Stay

 The best way to visit Watkins Glen State Park is by staying in a village hotel the night before and waking up early to be the first person hiking the gorge trail.
-Every hotel in the village is located within walking distance to the Gorge Trail.
-However, if you stay on the shores of Seneca Lake, you’ll have to drive to the main entrance parking lots.
+And every hotel in the village is located within walking distance to the main entrance.

-We’ve stayed at both the Budget Inn as well as the Harbor Hotel.
-While the Budget Inn is very basic, it’s only about 0.5 miles from the main entrance so you can walk or easily drive to the park.
-Be sure to grab an ice cream at the Glen Dairy Bar right next door.
-The luxurious Watkins Glen Harbor Hotel offers beautiful lakeside rooms and it’s the quintessential lodging option in the village.
+We’ve stayed at the Budget Inn and the Harbor Hotel.
+While the Budget Inn is very basic, it’s only half a mile from the main entrance so we could easily walk to the park.

 Camping Options